lorlouis/blog/articles/building_a_blog_with_rust_in_2023.md

 ### typed-html

-When I found [typed-html](https://github.com/bodil/typed-html) it seemed to be exactly what I was looking for, I could embed HTML through the `html!` macro and I could use rust expressions within that macro to build web pages server-side.
+When I found [typed-html](https://github.com/bodil/typed-html) it seemed to be exactly what I was looking for, I could embed HTML with the `html!` macro and I could use rust expressions within that macro to build web pages server-side.
 The first page I build was the </articles> page and I quickly ran into a limitation of typed-html, due to typed-html's goal of making it easy to